glhrmoura/things/README.md

 # Things - To-Do List

-The application is a simple task manager developed using [VueJS](https://vuejs.org) on the frontend, and [Firebase](https://firebase.google.com) on the backend.
+Simple task manager developed using [VueJS](https://vuejs.org) on the frontend, and [Firebase](https://firebase.google.com) on the backend.

 ## Demo